 • Identify major threats acting on such species

 • Move towards a process for prioritizing species for future research and conservation action

-- Ensuring that priority species and measures to protect them are included in NBSAPs and other regional plans
+• Ensure that threatened and priority species, as well as measures to protect them, are included in NBSAPs and other regional plans

 Over the three day Species Forum, more than 70 participants shared a diverse range of information on Pacific Island species including data gaps, results of implementation on the ground, lessons learned and the way forward in determining the status of species, their conservation needs and how regional policies can protect them.
 Species issues were raised beyond the scientific community and gained the attention of politicians, media and the general public on the importance of species to ecosystems.